-The MSc in Health and Social Inclusion (Level 9 NFQ, 90 ECTS) is a one-year, full-time or two-year, part-time, programme.
+The MSc in Health and Social Inclusion (Level 9 NFQ, 90 ECTS) is a two-year, part-time, programme.

 The MSc degree in Health and Social Inclusion responds to two of the most urgent issues facing us today: health inequities and social exclusion.
 Many people experience health and social marginalisation as a result of factors such as poverty, ethnicity, sex and gender identification/practice, age, addiction, non-normative behaviour, illness and disability.
 In contemporary societies, marginalisation and social exclusion have severe and enduring effects on the health and social wellbeing of many individuals and communities; people who are marginalised experience poorer health outcomes and are more likely to encounter social deprivation than non-marginalised populations.

-Considering these important health and societal issues, the School of Nursing, Psychotherapy and Community Health (SNPCH), Dublin City University is offering a unique, interdisciplinary programme to develop experts to tackle health disparities and social exclusion through practice, leadership, and research.
+Considering these important health and societal issues, the DCU School of Nursing, Psychotherapy and Community Health (SNPCH), is offering a unique, interdisciplinary programme to develop experts to tackle health disparities and social exclusion through practice, leadership, and research.

 Students will graduate from this programme capable of